jnozzi/cocoadev.com/markdown/HowDoIBPalettesWork.md

 // Inspector (Gadget)

 Next we can add an Inspector to our palette so that anyone using it can set the default values for color, radius, and center.
-Our Inspector will use an General/NSColorWell, an General/NSSlider, and an General/NSForm to change those default values.
-So, add the following to General/DotInspector.h:
+Our Inspector will use an NSColorWell, an NSSlider, and an NSForm to change those default values.
+So, add the following to DotInspector.h:

-@interface General/DotInspector : General/IBInspector
+@interface DotInspector : IBInspector
 {
-    General/IBOutlet General/NSColorWell *colorWell;
+    IBOutlet NSColorWell *colorWell;
-    General/IBOutlet General/NSSlider *slider;
+    IBOutlet NSSlider *slider;
-    General/IBOutlet General/NSForm *centerForm;
+    IBOutlet NSForm *centerForm;

 }
 @end

-Now, open General/DotInspector.nib and drag General/DotInspector.h to the nib window so the nib file will know about the outlets we just created.
-Next, make File's Owner an instance of General/DotInspector. *Note: I occasionally had problems with IB recognizing the outlets so you may need to add them manually.
+Now, open DotInspector.nib and drag DotInspector.h to the nib window so the nib file will know about the outlets we just created.
+Next, make File's Owner an instance of DotInspector. *Note: I occasionally had problems with IB recognizing the outlets so you may need to add them manually.

 The next step is to build the interface for the Inspector as shown.
 Now we need to make the target and outlet connections.
-Connect the General/NSColorWell, the General/NSSlider, and the General/NSForm to the corresponding outlets and set their targets to "File's Owner" using the ok: action.
+Connect the NSColorWell, the NSSlider, and the NSForm to the corresponding outlets and set their targets to "File's Owner" using the ok: action.
 Then connect the Inspector window to "File's Owner's" window outlet.

 Figure 2: User Interface for the Inspector.

-Finally we just need to implement General/DotInspector's three methods: init, ok:, and revert:.
-The init method just reads the nib file, ok: updates General/DotView with the changes made by the Inspector, and revert: reads from General/DotView and updates the interface elements in Inspector.
+Finally we just need to implement DotInspector's three methods: init, ok:, and revert:.
+The init method just reads the nib file, ok: updates DotView with the changes made by the Inspector, and revert: reads from DotView and updates the interface elements in Inspector.

 The code for each of these methods is shown below.